WordPress/gutenberg/packages/data/README.md

 getSomeDataById( '123' );
 ```

-This is an opportunity to utilize the `normalizeArgs` property to guarantee consistency by protecting callers from passing incorrect types.
+This is an opportunity to utilize the `__unstableNormalizeArgs` property to guarantee consistency by protecting callers from passing incorrect types.

 #### Example